-Balanset-1A is portable dynamic balancer used to balance rigid rotors in their own bearings (in-situ) or as measuring system in the balancing machines.
-It provide single- and two-plane dynamic balancing services for fans, grinding wheels, spindles, crushers, pumps and other rotating machinery.
-Balancing software provides the correct balancing solution for single-plane and two-plane balancing automatically.
+Balanset-1A is a portable dynamic balancer designed to balance rigid rotors in their own bearings (in-situ), or serve as a measuring system in balancing machines.
+It offers both single- and two-plane dynamic balancing services for a variety of rotating machinery, including fans, grinding wheels, spindles, crushers, and pumps.
+The accompanying balancing software automatically provides the correct balancing solution for both single-plane and two-plane balancing.

 fig.1 Two-plane balancing scheme

 Setting Up Balancing Parameters